 - Licensing and compliance with regulations.
-But that depends on the type of content you provide.
+But that depends on the type of content you provide, though.

-For example, to offer movies and series, you need to either buy it from an authorized distributor or gain copyrights.
+For example, to offer movies and series, you need to either buy them from an authorized distributor or get copyrights yourself.

 Besides, you should encrypt your content while broadcasting as well as downloading.

-To understand how encryption works, we recommend you watch this video from Mashable.
-The information is greatly visualized here:
+To understand how encryption works, we recommend you to watch this video from Mashable.
+The information is visualized really well here:

-The example was with text messages, but practically, the scheme with video encrypting works similarly.
+That particular example is with text messages, but practically, the scheme with video encrypting works similarly.

 It’s not only important to protect your copyrights and your content from being watched out of your service.

-It’s more important to protect it from fraud since they can publish your content illegally which will lead to law violations.
+It’s not only important to protect your copyrights and your content from being watched outside of your service, but also to protect it from frauds since they can publish your content illegally which will lead to law violations.

 Cloud Hosting 💭

-To store the content and show it to your viewers, it needs to be placed somewhere first, right?
+To store content and show it to your viewers, it needs to be placed somewhere else first, right?
 Nowadays, one of the most agile places to do it is a cloud hosting server.

-Cloud hosting is a network of both physical and virtual servers that aren’t dependent on each other but connected to each other.
+Cloud hosting is a network of both physical and virtual servers that aren’t dependent on but connected to each other.